Botulism immune globulin

 Your baby will remain under constant supervision during treatment with botulism immune globulin.

-Get emergency medical help if your baby has any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if your baby has signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if the baby has: